 A Quartz Crystal Microbalance instrument or QCM, as it is usually called, is essentially a balance for very small masses.
-Instead of measuring pounds or kilograms, like the balances that we are used to in our everyday life, a QCM and its related “cousins” measure nanograms.
+Instead of measuring pounds or kilograms, like the balances that we are used to in our everyday life, a QCM and its related “cousins", such as QCM-D, measure nanograms.
 The mass is measured in real-time, allowing the user to closely follow changes, such as mass increase or mass decrease.
 Hence, it is possible to follow how extremely small masses are being added or removed to the surface that you are weighing.

 Why would you want to weigh masses that small?